eclipse-tractusx/sig-release/docs/planning.md

 # Release and Roadmap Process

-We follow a coordinated approach to plan improvements of Eclipse Tractus-X. see also [Open Planning and Refinement](docs/open-refinement-and-planning.md).
+We follow a coordinated approach to plan improvements of Eclipse Tractus-X. See also [Open Planning and Refinement](open-refinement-and-planning.md).

 While every repository in the [eclipse-tractusx](https://github.com/eclipse-tractusx) GitHub organization has its own issue management, the [Release Planning Board](https://github.com/orgs/eclipse-tractusx/projects/26)